 - 1. Member States shall ensure that audiovisual commercial communications provided by media service providers under their jurisdiction comply with the following requirements: - (a) audiovisual commercial communications shall be readily recognisable as such.
-Surreptitious audiovisual commercial communication shall be prohibited; - (b) audiovisual commercial communications shall not use subliminal techniques; - (c) audiovisual commercial communications shall not: - (i) prejudice respect for human dignity; - (ii) include or promote any discrimination based on sex, racial or ethnic origin, nationality, religion or belief, disability, age or sexual orientation; - (iii) encourage behaviour prejudicial to health or safety; - (iv) encourage behaviour grossly prejudicial to the protection of the environment;
+Surreptitious audiovisual commercial communication shall be prohibited; - (b) audiovisual commercial communications shall not use subliminal techniques; - (c) audiovisual commercial communications shall not: - (i) prejudice respect for human dignity; - (ii) include or promote any discrimination based on sex, racial or ethnic origin, nationality, religion or belief, disability, age or sexual orientation; - (iii) encourage behaviour prejudicial to health or safety; - (iv) encourage behaviour grossly prejudicial to the protection of the environment; - (d) all forms of audiovisual commercial communications for cigarettes and other tobacco products, as well as for electronic cigarettes and refill containers covered by Article 20 of the Directive 2014/40/EU [...] shall be prohibited; - (e) audiovisual commercial communications for alcoholic beverages shall not be aimed specifically at minors and shall not encourage immoderate consumption of such beverages;

-- all forms of audiovisual commercial communications for cigarettes, electronic (d) cigarettes, refill containers and other tobacco products shall be prohibited; - audiovisual commercial communications for alcoholic beverages shall not be aimed (e) specifically at minors and shall not encourage immoderate consumption of such beverages; - audiovisual commercial communication for medicinal products and medical treatment (f) available only on prescription in the Member State within whose jurisdiction the media service provider falls shall be prohibited; - audiovisual commercial communications shall not cause physical or moral detriment to (g) minors.
+- (f) audiovisual commercial communication for medicinal products and medical treatment available only on prescription in the Member State within whose jurisdiction the media service provider falls shall be prohibited; - (g) audiovisual commercial communications shall not cause physical or moral detriment to minors.
 Therefore they shall not directly exhort minors to buy or hire a product or service by exploiting their inexperience or credulity, directly encourage them to persuade their parents or others to purchase the goods or services being advertised, exploit the special trust minors place in parents, teachers or other persons, or unreasonably show minors in dangerous situations. - 2.
-Member States [...] are encouraged [...] to use co-regulation and to foster selfregulation through codes of conduct as provided for in Article 4a(1) regarding inappropriate audiovisual commercial communications, accompanying or included in children's programmes [...], of foods and beverages containing nutrients, and substances with a nutritional or physiological effect, in particular fat, trans-fatty acids, salt or sodium and sugars, of which excessive intakes [...] in the overall diet are not recommended [...].
+Member States [...] are encouraged [...] to use co-regulation and to foster selfregulation through codes of conduct as provided for in Article 4a(1) regarding inappropriate audiovisual commercial communications, accompanying or included in children's programmes [...], of foods and beverages containing nutrients, and substances with a nutritional or physiological effect, in particular fat, saturated fats, trans-fatty acids, salt or sodium and sugars, of which excessive intakes [...] in the overall diet are not recommended [...].

-Those codes [...]shall aim to effectively [...] limit the exposure of minors to audiovisual commercial communications of foods and beverages that are high in salt, sugars or fat or that otherwise do not fit national or international nutritional guidelines.
+Those codes [...] shall aim to effectively [...] limit the exposure of minors to audiovisual commercial communications of foods and beverages that are high in salt, sugars or fat or that otherwise do not fit national or international nutritional guidelines.
 Those codes [...] shall also ensure that audiovisual commercial communications [...] do not [...] emphasise the positive quality of the nutritional aspects of such foods and beverages.

 - 3. [...]
 Member States [...] are encouraged [...] to use co-regulation and to foster selfregulation through codes of conduct as provided for in Article 4a(1) regarding inappropriate audiovisual commercial communications for alcoholic beverages.
 Those codes [...] shall aim to effectively limit the exposure of minors to audiovisual commercial communications for alcoholic beverages. - 4.
-The Commission [...] shall encourage the exchange of best practices on self- and coregulatory [...] codes of conduct referred to in paragraphs 2 and 3. [...]
+The Commission [...] shall encourage the exchange of best practices on self- and coregulatory [...] codes of conduct referred to in paragraphs 2 and 3. [...] - 4a.

-4a.
 Member States and the Commission may foster self-regulation through Union codes of conduct referred to in Article 4a(2).